DataJuggler/SubImageCreator/README.md

     // Create a subImage
     Bitmap subImage = PixelDatabase.CreateSubImage(topLeft, size);

+Always test for null before referring to the sub image created, as it may not exist.

 ## Search Sub Image ##
 You can search for a sub image inside a larger image like this: